kpratikin/People-Analytics-Developer-Salaries/README.md

   <b>Conclusion:</b>
 <br>
-It is generally believed that to be successfull in Software industry, one's degree and work experience does not matter.
-The only thing matter is his/her vast knowledge about various languages, databases, frameworks and platforms knowledge (i.e. technical knowledge and acumen).
+Generally, It is believed that to be successfull in Software industry, one's degree and work experience does not matter.
+The only thing matter is his/her vast knowledge about various languages, databases, frameworks and platforms (i.e. technical knowledge and acumen).
 However, data does not show the same story. <br>

 As first part of our analysis, data shows us that developer's salary is most dependent on higher education and experience (same old parameters the we know).
-Now the question arises- Is it beneficial for all the developers?
-Do highly experiences professional go for higher education?
+Now the question arises- Is it beneficial to all the developers in same way?
+Shall highly experienced professional go for higher education?
 If yes, when?
 If no, what is the experience limit after which higher education does not matter.
 <br>
 <p align="center"><img src="https://github.com/kpratikin/developer_salary/blob/master/Conclusion_Sns.PNG">
  <br>Figure: Salary versus Coding Experience and higher education